Vicente P. Trinidad National High School: History

 Aside from their teaching load, the pioneer teachers served as academic coordinator, guidance counselor, clinician, librarian, property custodian and canteen manager.
 On its opening in school year 2003–2004, 341 students enrolled in this humble school.

-In 2005, Mr. Filmore R. Caballero was designated as the officer-in-charge of Punturin annex, then promoted to school principal the following year.
+In 2005, Filmore R. Caballero was designated as the officer-in-charge of Punturin annex, then promoted to school principal the following year.
 From Valenzuela National High School - Punturin annex, it became an independent Punturin National High School as enacted by then NCR regional director Teresita Domalanta on November 6, 2007.

 However, Kapitan Benjie, as he is known to all residents of Punturin, did not see the birth of a separate Punturin High School.
 On July 30, 2007, two gunmen approached him during the weekly flag ceremony at the barangay hall and shot him on his nape and face.
 He died on the spot.
 On his honor, Punturin National High School was renamed Vicente P. Trinidad National High School by virtue of RA 9659, passed by the Congress on July 17, 2009.